ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

   }
 $$

 is a pullback square.
-For $X,Y$ ordinary smooth manifolds via remark \ref{ASheafAsASpace}, this condition is the traditional definition that $f$ be a [[local diffeomorphism]].
+For $X,Y$ ordinary smooth manifolds via prop. \ref{SmoothSetsContainSmoothManifolds}, this condition is the traditional definition that $f$ be a [[local diffeomorphism]].

 =--